hfaulk/union_shop/hero_carousel_prompt.md

 - Step 10 (small): Polish styles, responsive text sizes, and finalize README notes.
 Commit: "Style and docs polish".

 Developer Constraints (required by you)
 - Never change more than ~10-20 lines at a time.
-Use many small commits for each step above.
+Use many small commits for each step above (can break down further if needed).
 - Keep changes localized: create new files where possible instead of touching large files.
 - Use clear commit messages matching the steps.